jewel/clearskies/protocol/code_spreading.md

 Code Spreading Extension
 =======================

-This is an optional protocol feature.
-The official feature string is "code_spread".
-Feature negotiation is covered in the core protocol documentation.
+This is an optional protocol extension.
+The official extension string is "code_spread".
+Extension negotiation is covered in the core protocol documentation.

 This extension makes it possible for access codes to be spread amongst all